89jan25th/Behavioral_cloning/readme.md

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

-My project has following files:
+My project has the following files:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode -- mostly the same from the given package and I just added the resize feature.
 * model.h5 containing a trained convolution neural network